LyceanEM/LyceanEM.github.io/_posts/2025-06-04-LyceanEM-Release-0-1-0.md

 ---

-I'm delighted to announce the version 0.1.0 release of hashtag#LyceanEM.
+I'm delighted to announce the version 0.1.0 release of `LyceanEM`.
 The support of the Net Zero Innovation Portfolio has allowed us to complete the first major release of our development roadmap.
 This includes :

 Computational efficiency and scalability: The computational efficiency of LyceanEM has been improved, and it can now be used on a wider range of hardware platforms, including desktop computers and high-performance computing (HPC) clusters with a single conda command and simplified dependencies.
 This will make LyceanEM more accessible to a wider range of users.
 This has been demonstrated for antenna arrays with up to a million antennas so far.
 Appropriate HPC compute should enable the modelling of antenna arrays suitable for space-based solar power and other applications with over a billion antenna elements.